3 Proven Ways to Fine-Tune Strength Training Workouts

 Machines vs. Free Weights

 If you’re a novice in the weight room, machines offer a great way to learn a movement because they force your body into a fixed plane of motion.
-For this reason machines also tend to be safer for beginners.
+For this reason machines also tend to be safer for beginners who haven’t learned proper form.
 But it’s this very reason that makes machines limiting: In real life you move in all three planes of motion, not one.
 When you’re sitting in a machine, the demands on your neuromuscular system, stabilizer muscles, and core are not nearly as intense as when you use free weights.
-Free weights allow you to do more complex exercises as well, thereby burning more calories.
-Machines have benefits and some movements such as the leg press require them.
-But to place more demand on your core and neuromuscular system, learn how to use free weights safely as well.

 Bilateral vs. Unilateral Exercises